 Diamonds Are Forever (1971) Director: Guy Hamilton

-After the unexpected of departure of George Lazenby following his sole appearance as James Bond in On Her Majesty’s Secret Service, Sean Connery returned one more time to reprise his role as James Bond.
+After the unexpected of departure of George Lazenby following his sole appearance as James Bond in On Her Majesty’s Secret Service, Sean Connery returned one more time to reprise the role.
 He was lured by a ridiculous sum of about $20M pounds in today’s dollars.
 The outcome was Diamonds Are Forever –likely the worst of the Sean Connery Bond era.
 The idea for the story came to Albert “Cubby” Broccoli when he had a dream about visiting his famously reclusive friend, Howard Hughes, only to find an imposter in his stead.
 The film does incorporate many elements from the original Ian Fleming novel, but mostly in a campy, sloppy manner.

-Diamonds Are Forever is definitely not Sean Connery’s best Bond film.
-It is a segway between the sleek and impressive era of early Sean Connery Bond films, to the goofy and campy era of Roger Moore as James Bond.
-The plot of Diamonds Are Forever is extraordinarily difficult to follow, the acting is not particularly memorable, Blofeld’s character is not as dark or mysterious as earlier films, the introduction of cloning and diamonds is not particularly intriguing, the stakes simply feel low all around in this wacky parody of a Bond film –and lastly, perhaps the worst part of the film, are the two gay henchman who give a strange performance when they pop up at various points throughout the film.
+Diamonds Are Forever serves as a segway between the sleek and impressive era of the early Sean Connery Bond films, to the goofy and campy era of Roger Moore as James Bond.
+The plot of Diamonds Are Forever is outrageously difficult to follow, the acting is not particularly memorable, Blofeld’s character is not as dark or mysterious as earlier films, the introduction of cloning and diamonds is not particularly intriguing, the stakes simply feel low all around in this wacky parody of a Bond film –and lastly, perhaps the worst part of the film, are the two gay henchman who give a strange performance when they pop up at various points throughout the film.
 At least, they are hilarious, but why are they even included in the film?
-Their inclusion in the film is baffling.
-There are far better James Bond films than this one, I might suggest the James Bond of the early Sean Connery era or the Daniel Craig era.
+Their role is simply baffling.
+There are far better James Bond films than this one, I might suggest the other movies in the early Sean Connery Bond era or the Daniel Craig era.
 At least the Shirley Bassey memorable theme song is another triumph!
 Diamonds Are Forever can be a fun experience after a few drinks and surrounded by friends in the mood for some laughter.